rodevdantas/creating-n-analyzing/README.md

 This project was developed as part of my learning journey in **Data Analysis using Python**.
 It consists of two main stages:

-1. **Data Creation**: I generated a **realistic synthetic database** using the `Faker` and `Random` libraries, simulating a delivery business scenario with detailed records on:
-   - Orders
-   - Clients
-   - Deliveries
-   - Transactions
-   - Regions

-   The dataset was carefully structured and formatted using `Pandas` and `NumPy`, following good practices in data organization.
-   The final DataFrame contains **100 rows and 23 columns**, representing a wide range of information typically found in real-world logistics and delivery systems.
+1. **Data Creation**: I developed a complete and realistic synthetic database from scratch, with 23 structured variables simulating real-world logistics operations across multiple companies, products, and delivery regions.
+The dataset includes orders, clients, deliveries, transactions, geographic data, and more.
+To build it, I used the Faker and Random libraries in combination with loops, concatenation, and incremental aggregation to automate the generation process.
+Everything was formatted and organized using Pandas and NumPy, following best practices in data structuring.
+The final DataFrame contains 100 rows and represents a rich and diverse scenario for data exploration and insight generation.

 2. **Data Analysis and Visualization**: After building the dataset, I applied descriptive analysis and created a variety of visualizations to extract insights.
 These included:
-   - Average delivery times and prices per region
+◦ Average delivery times and prices per region
-   - Total sales distribution
+◦ Total sales distribution
-   - Histograms and pie charts
+◦ Histograms and pie charts
-   - Regional comparisons using `GeoPandas` to map sales geographically
+◦ Regional comparisons using GeoPandas to map sales geographically

+The main goal of this project was to practice the full data analysis cycle — from data creation to insight.
+During development, I faced technical challenges that helped me grow in several areas:
+– Statistical and visual analysis using Seaborn, Matplotlib, Plotly, and GeoPandas – GeoJSON file handling and integration with customized maps – Clean directory structure and Git-based version control for project management

-The project was written entirely in Python and focused on hands-on practice, reinforcing concepts in data handling, statistical analysis, and data visualization.
+The project was written entirely in Python and focused on hands-on practice, reinforcing concepts in data handling, statistical thinking, and visual storytelling.

 ---